Shardbyte/shard-docs/docs/guides/virtualization/oracle-virtualbox.md

    - Once the ISO file is selected, click on the small disk icon with the red minus ("-") sign at the top of the Storage Devices list.
 This icon represents "Remove Attachment."
    - Click "OK" to save the settings.

+!!! success ""
     Enjoy exploring and using Fedora 38 Workstation within your VirtualBox environment!

 ### **Step 6: Start and Use Your Virtual Machine**